walkerhughes/portfolio/index.md

 ## About Me

 Hello!
 I'm Walker and I'm a computational mathematician, economist, and San Franciscan.
 I finished my undergrad in April 2021 where I studied Applied and Computational Math and Economics with a minor in Portuguese Studies.
-I'm trained in much of the mathematics and statistics that underpin data science, machine learning, and scientific computing, like optimization methods, sampling methods and computational linear algebra.
+I'm trained in much of the mathematics and statistics that underpin data science, machine learning, and scientific computing, like optimization methods, sampling methods, and computational linear algebra.
 I like exploring new use cases for these skills though personal projects.

-I currently work as an economic consultant where I conduct rigorous economic research to study market efficiency, monopoly power, and total welfare realized by consumers.
+I currently work as an economic consultant where I conduct rigorous economic research to study market efficiency, monopoly power, and various other things.
+A typical day on the job involves exploring large datasets with SQL, digging in even deeper with R, and writing up these findings for client-ready exhibits and expert reports used in Federal court cases.

+A few other fun facts:
+1. 2.5 years of daily Python use during my undergrad for scientific computing, machine learning, and research projects
+2. Worked as a Teaching Assistant for four different courses: Machine Learning for Economists, Econometrics, Intermediate Macroeconomics, and Principles of Economics
+3. Worked as an ML Research Assistant to study wildfire perimeter estimation with image segmentation
+4. Currently use R and SQL daily for work projects

 Below are some projects I've been working on with a couple research papers from my undergrad interspursed.

-Take a look at some of my projects below!
+Feel free to take a look!

 ## Contact Me